msupply-foundation/conforma-server/documentation/Demo-Server-Guide.md

 - Pull image from docker hub:
   `sudo docker pull <full-image-name>`
   Example: `sudo docker pull msupplyfoundation/conforma:build-v0.2.0-7_2022-04-07_ee35c8`
-- Run image:
-  `sudo docker run -dti -p 8000:3000 -e 'SMTP_PASSWORD=<password>' -e 'WEB_HOST=<host-domain>' -e 'JWT_SECRET=<some-random-secret>' --name conforma-demo-on-8000 <full-image-name>`
-   This will launch one instance.
-To launch other instances in their own container, run the same command, but change:

-  - name
-  - port 8000
-  - WEB_HOST url
-  - JWT_SECRET (this can be any random string, but should be a decent length, say > 24 alphanumeric characters.
-There's no need to record this key anywhere, as it can change anytime -- that just means existing JWTs become invalid, so users will need to re-login)

-  The system will be launched with “core_snapshot” data.
-Upload and load a new snapshot as required.

-  Note that this `docker run` procedure resets the container every time it is restarted, so any data changes are wiped out.
-In order to avoid this, we need persist the data using Docker volumes.
-See the [docker-compose](#docker-compose) section below for information regarding this.

 ## Move files/folder to/from instance